 - Require password protection for all devices and applications used to access company information to mitigate the risk of unauthorized access in case of loss or theft.

 - Update the policy as technology and the threat landscape change.

 - Detail what is acceptable use of BYOD devices and what is not.

-- Use tools such as MAM to ensure that corporate data is protected.
+- Use device management tools such as MAM to ensure that corporate data is protected.
 Tools can also be used to enforce security policies such as remotely wiping data from lost or stolen devices.

 - Have a change management and monitoring strategy to ensure employees adhere to the policy.

 - Have processes around addressing lost or stolen devices so employees can promptly report such incidents.

 - Have processes around security incident response.

 - Ensure that employees understand the dangers of connecting to unprotected Wi-Fi networks.
 Provide them with instructions on how to safeguard their devices and data, such as using VPNs when trying to access public networks.

 - Train employees on BYOD during their onboarding.
 Also, provide regular security awareness training so employees can follow best practices and are aware of the risks involved with using their personal devices for work.